markaganon/odin-landing-page/README.md

 # odin-landing-page
-This is an assignment to utilize HTML and CSS to mimic a website template
+This is an assignment to utilize HTML and CSS to recreate a website template